Hiroshi-Nakamura/AutomaticDifferentiation/README.md

     AutomaticDifferentiation::FuncPtr c(new AutomaticDifferentiation::Constant(3.0));

-The argument of Constructor of Variable and Constant are quitely different, the formar (size_t) means the index of vector x, the latter (usually "double") means the constant value itself.
+The argument of Constructor of Variable and Constant are quite different, the formar (size_t) means the index of vector x, the latter (usually "double") means the constant value itself.
 Usually the Operator is not created explicitly, but by typing the equation like the bellow, you can take Operator instance y.